sachaoregan/MPA-climate-text-analysis/README.md

 ## Text Search
 ### Scripts:

 To begin, open `MPA-climate-text-analysis.Rproj`.
-Then, either run `runall.R` to source all scripts in sequence, OR run the scripts by opening each individually, according to the order below.
+Then, run the two scripts below.

 `1.countTerms_Setup.R`
 This script must be run 1st to generate the data and figure output directories and the .rds files that feed into script 2.
 The .rds files it creates are `list-of-pdfs.rds`, which lists all PDF files, and `mpa-metadata.rds`, which contains the metadata associated with each PDF (excluding publication year).
 Does not need to be run again after the directories and .rds files are generated.